CommonGarden/Grow-IoT/README.md

 And that's it!
 You should now have an application running on http://localhost:3000

 # Making a device driver
 A device driver is the birdge between a piece of hardware and the server.
 It is a essentially a driver script and a `config.json` file.
+Think of the `config.json` file as a map or blue print, and the driver as the implementation of the blue print.

 # The Config File
 The config file contains information like the following: